Danko-Lab/proseq2.0/README.md

 Takes PREFIX.fastq.gz (SE),  PREFIX_R1.fastq.gz, PREFIX_R2.fastq.gz (PE)
 or *.fastq.gz in the current working directory as input and writes BAM and bigWig files as output to the user-assigned output-dir.
+The output bigWig files ending with _minus.bw or _plus.bw are raw read counts without normalization.
+The RPM normalized outputs end with a suffix of .rpm.bw.

 Requirements in current working directory: cutadapt 1.8.3, fastx_trimmer, seqtk, prinseq-lite.pl 0.20.2, bwa, samtools, bedtools, and bedGraphToBigWig.